ampproject/amphtml/contributing/TESTING.md

 export PERCY_TOKEN="<unique-percy-token>"
 ```

+alternatively, you can override the environment variable using `--percy_token`.

-Once the environment variable is set up, you can run the AMP visual diff tests.
+Once the percy token is set up, you can run the AMP visual diff tests.

 First, build the AMP runtime: